 Do Kiribatian minors need an ETIAS travel authorization to visit Europe?

 The ETIAS visa waiver is a mandatory entry requirement for all citizens of visa liberalization countries.
-It will be obligatory for travelers of all ages from 2021 onwards.
+It will be obligatory for travelers of all ages from late 2022 onwards.

 Kiribatian nationals traveling to a Schengen country with underage children can apply for an ETIAS on their behalf.